Reviewed by Dr Seeta Shah, Medical Doctor & Nutritional Therapist, The Green Doctor

 How to choose the right pillow (if “no pillow” isn’t for you)

-Designed to take the weight off your shoulders, our Memory Foam Bamboo Pillow features orthopaedically-approved memory foam which contours to your sleeping position.
+Designed to take the weight off your shoulders, our Memory Foam Bamboo Pillow features orthopaedically approved memory foam which contours to your sleeping position.
 Keeping your head and neck in perfect alignment, it’s wrapped up in a super soft breathable bamboo cover

 Conclusion

 If you’re experiencing tension or strain in your neck or shoulders, conduct a trial period of three to five nights with a slim pillow to see if symptoms improve.
-If you’re considering a pillow for your baby, they must be older than 12 months before they sleep with one.
+If you’re considering a pillow for your baby, they must be at least 12 months old before they sleep with one.
 If you have an injury or are pregnant, consult a clinician for the best advice on using a pillow and its benefits.
 A memory foam bamboo pillow is a highly adaptable option, suiting all sleeping positions and providing spinal alignment.
 Highly breathable, a bamboo pillow is also thermoregulating, hypoallergenic and moisture-wicking, so be prepared to reach new heights of restorative sleep with one of our pillows.

 FAQ